The Best Vitamins and Supplements for a Healthy Heart

 Top Sources.

-Leafy greens kale, spinach, nuts and seeds, whole grains, legumes, and dietary supplements such as magnesium glycinate or citrate well known for easy absorption and mildness on the stomach.
+Leafy greens, kale, spinach, nuts and seeds, whole grains, legumes, and dietary supplements such as magnesium glycinate or citrate are well known for easy absorption and mildness on the stomach.

 Recommended Dosage.

-200–400 mg daily in supplements, divided into two doses.
-Always vary depending on dietary intake and tolerance.
+200 to 400 mg daily in supplements, divided into two doses.
+Always varies depending on dietary intake and tolerance.

 4. Vitamin D3.

-Vitamin D3 is not only for bones it has a crucial role in cardiovascular health, arterial flexibility, and immune function.
+Vitamin D3 is not only for bones, but it also has a crucial role in cardiovascular health, arterial flexibility, and immune function.
 Deficient levels of vitamin D have been very much associated with an elevated risk of heart disease.

 Key Benefits.